-New kinds of cyberattacks on networks keep appearing, but the basics stay generally the same.
+New cyberattacks on networks keep appearing, but the basics generally stay the same.
 Understanding the broad categories helps you to keep track of the bewildering variety of tricks criminals use to break into networks.
 New application vulnerabilities keep turning up, but the fact of exploitable bugs has always been there.
 Schemers devise crafty social engineering tricks, but human carelessness and credulity were facts of life long before computers.
 A grasp of the big framework of network vulnerabilities helps you to understand how every new threat falls into place.

 At the broadest level, network vulnerabilities fall into three categories: hardware-based, software-based, and human-based.

 Any device on a network could be a security risk if it needs to be managed appropriately.
 Routers and security appliances are the front lines of defense, but they require proper use.
 They need periodic firmware upgrades and should be replaced if patches are unavailable.
 Devices that IT management doesn't know to pose a risk.

 One of the surest ways to break into a network is to gain unsupervised physical access to its devices.
 It doesn't take long to install malware on it.
 The intruder can download code from a prearranged location or copy it off a USB device.